davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 1. Follow the on-screen prompts to also add the [RSVPMaker](https://wordpress.org/plugins/rsvpmaker/) plugin (required) and other recommended software, such as the [Lectern theme](https://wordpress.org/themes/lectern/) for Toastmasters branding.
 You will also be prompted to set up your meeting schedule and create event posts for your website's calendar.

 == Frequently Asked Questions ==

 = Why is RSVPMaker required? =

 RSVPMaker provides the basic functionality for creating, editing, and displaying event posts.
 By default, it collects a yes/no response to an event (and, optionally, a PayPal payment).
 This Toastmasters extension allows the software to collect signups for specific roles.

 RSVPMaker includes many features you will not use in the course of a regular Toastmasters meeting, but you may have open house events or seminars you might want to advertise as events on your website.

 = How is the version hosted at toastmost.org different? =

 Toastmasters clubs can get websites hosted as subdomains of [toastmost.org](https://toastmost.org/), a service of project project sponsor [Carr Communications Inc.](https://www.carrcommunications.com/toastmasters-club-website-hosting/) based on the free, open source software from the [WordPress for Toastmasters](https://wp4toastmasters.com) project.
 Toastmost.org uses the WordPress Multisite version of WordPress, meaning that all sites hosted in this fashion run on the same instance of the software, with the network administrator controlling what plugins and themes are available.
 This is similar to the way WordPress.com, the service provided by the company behind WordPress, functions.

 The software will run on any WordPress web hosting service.

 When you install this software on your own website, you have greater freedom to install other plugins or themes, including those of your own design.
 However, you must also take more responsibility for providing your own technical support and solving problems such as spam filters blocking email notifications.

 The toastmost.org service is supported by subscriptions from member clubs.

 == Screenshots ==

 1. Role signup on the online agenda.

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 6.1.2 =

+* Updates to contest tool, including option for judge to submit vote by email as a backup.

+= 6.1.1 =

+* Fixes to suggestions function and payment for member application

 = 6.0.6 =

 * Misc bugfixes, including one with officer forwarding addresses not being updated

 = 6.0.5 =

 * Copy-paste evaluation form URLs on signup page

 = 6.0.1 =

 * Sort option for Member Signups and Suggestions screen

 = 6.0 =

 * Member signups and suggestions screen shows upcoming roles the member has signed up for, suggested roles if the member has not taken a role, plus contact info.
 Includes one-click signup links for the open roles.

 = 5.9.9 =

 * Refinements to one-click signup method

 * Improved data model for roles

 * Improved logging of assignments, signups, and withdrawls

 = 5.9.8 =

 * Updated How to Edit the Agenda block

 = 5.9.5 =

 * Validation for application form

 = 5.9.2 =

 * Suggestion mode improvements

 = 5.9.1 =

 * Suggest all

 * Fix missing directory in svn

 = 5.9 =

 * Enhancements to the meeting minutes tools

 = 5.8.9 =

 * Fix to date lookups on update role history and minutes screens

 = 5.8.7 =

 * Backend for mobile app